Download PDF (483 KB)

 How does this differ from the wealth-management and accounting guides?

 This guide covers the broader financial-services firm: brokerages, MGAs, lenders, and fintech operations.
-A registered investment advisory firm should read the wealth-management guide for CIRO duties, and an accounting or bookkeeping practice the accounting guide for CPA duties.
+A registered investment advisory firm should read the wealth-management guide for CIRO duties, and a CPA or bookkeeping practice the accounting guide for its own rules.
 The Cowork setup is the same across all three; the regulator and the records differ.

 How is Claude Cowork different from fintech AI?

 Fintech AI is usually built into a lending, advisory, or policy platform and scoped to that system.
 Claude Cowork is a general desktop agent that works across your own files and apps, which suits application, communication, and compliance documents more than scoring or transactions.
-The practical differences are where the data lives and how broadly the agent can reach.
+The practical differences are where the data lives and how broadly the agent can reach, which is the first thing our CISSP-led review pins down.

 Want an AI use policy that fits PIPEDA and your sector rules? →